AP Top 25 Takeaways: Ohio State twists CFP race; ND is in

 "I want Louisville to do what's best for them," Brohm said.
 "I'm a fan.
 But right now I'm the coach at Purdue and this is where I want to be and I like it here."
 After a rivalry game, what else can Brohm say?

 Purdue and Louisville are both done playing and with the early signing period looming Dec.
-19 there is no reason for an extended courtship.
-It should only take a few days for Louisville to know if it must move on to Plan B, whoever that might be.
+19, there is no reason for an extended courtship.
+It should take only a few days for Louisville to know if it must move on to Plan B, whatever that might be.

-AROUND THE COUNTRY: Kliff Kingsbury probably made the decision easier for Texas Tech by losing to Baylor to finish 5-7.
-Kingsbury is 35-40 overall and 19-35 in the Big 12 in six seasons with at the school where he played quarterback.
+AROUND THE COUNTRY: LSU got no help from the officiating and lost a record-tying seven OT game at Texas A&M. The loss might cost the Tigers a spot in a New Year's Six game to Florida, which also finished 9-3 and beat the Tigers ...
+Kliff Kingsbury probably made the decision easier for Texas Tech by losing to Baylor to finish 5-7.
+Kingsbury is 35-40 overall and 19-35 in the Big 12 in six seasons at the school where he played quarterback.
 It is likely change is coming in Lubbock ...
-Also in trouble appears to be North Carolina's Larry Fedora after Tar Heels finished 2-10. ...
+Also in trouble: North Carolina's Larry Fedora after Tar Heels finished 2-10. ...
 Safe: Rutgers coach Chris Ash. ...
 Teams that finished strong with bowl eligibility on the line and grabbed a sixth victory: Wake Forest, Tulane, TCU and Baylor.
-Kansas State, on the other hand, blew a 17-point fourth- quarter lead at Iowa State to miss out on a sixth victory.
+Kansas State, on the other hand, blew a 17-point fourth-quarter lead at Iowa State to miss out on a sixth victory.
 Could that have been Hall of Fame coach Bill Snyder's last game at Kansas State?

 Follow Ralph D. Russo at www.Twitter.com/ralphDrussoAP and listen at https://www.podcastone.com/AP-Top-25-College-Football-Podcast